christianberkman/openvpn-tools/README.md

 Apply a fix for OpenVPN to run inside an OpenVZ container

 **Caution** this script makes a change to `/var/lib/systemd/system/openvpn@.service`

-### redo-iptables
-Redo the iptables rules for the OpenVPN install

 ### restart-services
 Restart the openvpn and openvpn@server services